fde-capu/Philosophers/README.md

 Copyright (c) fde-capu

-This is a study and should not be copied without understandment of the code.
+This is a study and should not be copied without understanding of the code.
 There is no practical use for this software.
 None permission for doing anything is authorized.